JoeOCT91/JmiaTask/README.md

 It has to use the following API - https://developers.themoviedb.org/3/getting-started/introduction

-We value the following usages\implementations:
+We recommend the following usages\implementations:

 - Clear architectural pattern (MVP, MVVM, etc)
 - AFNetworking http client;